-Dr. Olivia Faulconbridge (she/her) completed her doctoral studies in the School and applied Child Psychology program at Western University and is currently working under the supervision of Dr. Stella Benarroch as a candidate to admission at the Ordre des Psychologues du Quebec.
-She holds a Master’s degree in Child Studies from Concordia University.
-Olivia has over seven years of experience working with children, adolescents and their families across a wide range of settings including schools and community mental health agencies.
-She completed her clinical practica at the Child and Youth Development Clinic and the Mary J. Wright Center for Research and Education at Western University, the Thames Valley District School Board and the Child and Parent Resource Institute in Ontario.
+Dr. Olivia Faulconbridge (she/her) is a registered doctoral-level psychologist with the Ordre des Psychologues du Quebec.
+She completed her doctoral studies in the School and Applied Child Psychology program at Western University.
+Dr. Faulconbridge holds a Master’s degree in Child Studies from Concordia University.
+She has over seven years of experience working with children, adolescents, and their families across a wide range of settings including schools and community mental health agencies.
+She completed her clinical practica at the Child and Youth Development Clinic and the Mary J. Wright Center for Research and Education at Western University, the Thames Valley District School Board, and the Child and Parent Resource Institute in Ontario.

 Dr. Faulconbridge believes in strengthening the child/adolescent and family as a whole through the development of strategies and mobilization of resources within the family and their community.